Chance Chancellor

 Chance Chancellor is a fictional character from The Young and the Restless, an American soap opera on the CBS network.
 Introduced as the son of Nina Webster and Phillip Chancellor III, he was portrayed by various child actors from 1988 to 2001.
 From 2009 to 2011, actor John Driscoll portrayed the role.
 In 2019, actor Donny Boaz was cast in the role; he exited in February 2021.
-Conner Floyd debuted in the role that November.
+Conner Floyd debuted in the role that November; he exited the role in July 2025 following Chance's death.

 Casting

 The role of "Little Phillip" was first portrayed by infant twins Michael and Jonathan Hall in 1988 during all of the hospital scenes, followed by Andrew and Clark Rogers in 1988, Chuckie and Kenny Gravino from 1988 to 1989, and Scott and Shaun Markley from 1991 to 1993.
 Thomas Dekker briefly took over in 1993 before Courtland Mead assumed the role until 1995.
 He was first replaced by Alex D. Linz before Nicholas Pappone took over until 1999.
 The final child actor to portray the role was future Gossip Girl actor Penn Badgley, from May 12, 2000, to February 1, 2001.

 In May 2009, it was announced that John Driscoll, previously known for his portrayal of Cooper Bradshaw on Guiding Light, had been cast in the role.
 He made his debut on July 16, 2009.
 In August 2010, it was announced that Driscoll had been let go and his last airdate was September 9, 2010.
 However, Driscoll returned for several guest appearances in 2011; from February to May, and from October 20 to November 11.

 In November 2019, it was announced that Donny Boaz had been cast in the role of Chance; he will make his first appearance on November 8.
 In November of the following year, Boaz announced he would temporarily exit the role after being diagnosed with COVID-19; at press time, the actor announced he had already returned to set.
 It was subsequently announced Justin Gaston, the real-life spouse of Boaz's love interest Melissa Ordway (Abby Newman) had been temporarily cast in the role.
 On January 31, 2021, Boaz announced he had been let go from the role; he last appeared on February 1.
+In June 2025, it was revealed Floyd would vacate the role, following his casting as Chad DiMera on Days of Our Lives.
+He made his final appearance on July 28.